tylerlong/sample-code-generator/samples.md

   "properties": {
     "type": {
       "in": "query",
-      "description": "Type of chats to be fetched (by default, all type of chats will be fetched).", "required": false,
+      "description": "Type of chats to be fetched.
+By default all chat types are returned", "required": false,
       "type": "array",
       "collectionFormat": "multi",